Rose and Rosie: Personal life

 Rose and Rosie first met in 2007 at a Halloween party at the ages of 19 and 17 respectively, but were both in relationships at the time.
 Rose is a lesbian and Rosie is bisexual.
 Once both single, they went on their first date on 20 October 2011, and made their relationship official on 19 July 2012.
-Rose proposed to Rosie on her birthday, 30 May 2014, and the wedding took place in England at Clearwell Castle on 20 March 2015.
+Rose proposed on Rosie's birthday, 30 May 2014, and the wedding took place in England at Clearwell Castle on 20 March 2015.

-As of 2018, the pair lives in the Cotswolds with their dogs, Wilma and Woodstock "Woody", and cat, Flynn.
-They previously lived in Worcester and Hertford.
+As of 2024, the pair lives in the Cotswolds with their two sons, dogs, Wilma and Woodstock "Woody"; and cat, Flynn.
+They previously lived in Worcester and Hertfordshire.

-On 13 April 2019, the couple announced that they had chosen a joint married name, Daughton.
-Despite this, Rose still goes by "Dix", at least on social media.
+In April 2019, the couple announced that they had chosen a joint married name, Daughton, use of which however is not reflected in their social media activities.

 Shortly after midnight on 9 April 2020, Rosie revealed through social media that Rose was in hospital suffering a difficult miscarriage.
 Rosie was unable to be with Rose at hospital in light of COVID-19 pandemic restrictions.
 They later posted a video that went into more depth about the traumatic experience.

-In December 2020, the couple announced through Instagram and a YouTube video titled "Well one of us is pregnant" that Rosie was 12 weeks pregnant.
-Their son was born on 1 July 2021.
+They have two children; Rosie gave birth to their first son (Ziggy Wilder) in July 2021 and Rose had their second son (Rocky Elwood) in August 2024.